AWS API Gateway + Terraform + Serverless Framework - Part 2

 }

 That's it for this post.
-In part 3 we're implement authentication with Amazon Cognito:
+In part 3 we will implement authentication with Amazon Cognito: